 The Student Advisory Board is a group of 24 high school students who focus on student-related issues and make recommendations regarding those issues to the School Board.
 The Student Advisory Board provides a channel of communication between the School Board and students so that mutual concerns may be better solved through greater understanding of the respective views, responsibilities and obligations.
 Six students each from Wakefield High, Washington-Lee High , Yorktown High and the H-B Woodlawn Program are selected by their schools to serve on the Board.
 The group meets monthly from September through June after school hours, and meets with the School Board at least three times per school year.
 For more information about the Student Advisory Board, students should call their high school or the Arlington Public Schools’ Administrative Services Office at 703-228-6008.

-The Superintendent’s Advisory Committee on the Elimination of the Achievement Gap is appointed by and reports to the Superintendent of the Arlington Public Schools.
+The Superintendent’s Advisory Committee on Equity and Excellence is appointed by and reports to the Superintendent of the Arlington Public Schools.
 Parents, community members and Arlington Public School staff members review progress on the accomplishment of the Strategic Plan goal dedicated to “eliminating gaps in achievement among identified groups (Asian, Black, Hispanic, low-income students, students with disabilities, and English language learners.”
 The committee meets monthly to offer recommendations regarding programs, practices, procedures, and policies.
 For information or to volunteer to serve on this committee, call the Superintendent’s Office at 703-228-2497 or complete the advisory council application form.

 The Sustainability Committee addresses issues relating to energy and environmental conservation within our school operations and educational curriculum.
 A committee of parents, community members, students and staff address issues and provide recommendations in the following areas: